smattymatty/mathew-storm-site/philo_content/labyrinth-of-sisyphus/Chapter 8 - The Testing Ground.md

 "I think," he said carefully, "that tomorrow will be instructive.
 For everyone watching."

-"You're going to die."
+"You're going to die." she replied.

 "Probably."

 "You sound almost pleased about it."

-"Tomorrow's going to answer something."
-His fingers kept moving against the stone, scraping out shallow lines.
-"I've been wondering for a while now."

-"Wondering what?"

 He didn't answer immediately.
 Just kept working the stone, thumbnail finding soft spots in the limestone.
-The sound filled the cell: scrape, scrape, pause.
+The scraping sound filled the cell.

 The Queen moved closer, studying the marks he was making.
 "Those are handholds.
 Directions."
 She looked at him.
 "You're teaching the cell how to let people escape."

 He said nothing.

-"You can't help yourself."
-Not accusation.
-Just observation.
-"You see a cage, you have to hide a key.
+"You really can't help yourself."
+She accused, "You see a cage, you have to hide a key.
 Even here.
 Even now.
 Knowing it's pointless."

 "Especially when it's pointless."

-She sat back down, and for the first time her composure cracked slightly.
-"Theseus died because of your modifications.
-Theron is hunting you because of my confession.
-We both tried to help and made everything worse."
-She looked at him.
-"So why do we keep doing it?"
+He laughed.
+"It's better than standing still."

+"Is it?"
+Her voice rose.
+"Is it really?
+Theseus is dead.
+You'll be dead.
+Daedalus is locked in that tower drawing maps he can't deliver.
+All of us just-"

+She stopped.
+Her hand went to the golden bull brooch, gripped it so hard her knuckles whitened.

+"I tried to warn Theron," she said, voice controlled again but different now.
+Harder.
+"Told him the truth about what lives below.
+About Minos.
+About all of it.
+And he turned my confession into evidence.
+Used my honesty as a weapon."

+She released the brooch.
+A red mark remained on her palm where the pin had pressed.

+"Every truth I tell becomes a chain."

+"I know," Sisyphus said.

+"Then why do you keep trying?"

 "Because otherwise we accept the cage."

+Her hand moved to the brooch again.
+"And if the cage is all there is?
+If there's no outside to escape to?"

+"Then we carve anyway," he said quietly.
+"Because the carving is the point."

 She waited for more.
 He didn't give it.